kayak23/SShell/REPORT.md

 User commands fails to execute if the command does not exist on the system.
 In this case, the 'execvp' function will return rather than change the process.
 When that happens, the program will print the error message and then exit with return value 1.
-Since this happens in a child process, the shell is preserved
+Since this happens in a child process, the shell is preserved.